zackhanni/soundslikesoma/_services/07-rehearsals.md

 description: Band and artist rehearsal practice space for rent.
 tags: [rehearsal,practice,band,rental]
 ---
 A safe practice area for bands and artists.
-Use our equioment or bring your own.(COMING SOON - CALL FOR DETAILS)
+Use our equioment or bring your own.

-- $20/hour - Band Rehearsal
+- $20/Hour - Band Rehearsal

 Booking a band rehearsal at Souds Like Soma gives you private and exclusive use of our acoustically treated live room and includes our full band backline with drumset (kick, snare, cymbals, etc), guitar amps, keyboards, PA system, mics and various mic/keyboard/guitar stands and accessories.